Sultanow/dc_cubes/plugins/kibana-plugin/poc_eldar/README.md

 npm start
 ```
 Now we can call http://localhost:5601/ in a browser.
-Some queries one may start with are retrieving the schema by:
+Let us start with some queries.
+You may retrieve the schema by:
 ```
 GET index_name/_mapping?pretty
 ```
-and searching for the item "1400457484" entering and leaving a queue named "products":
+And you may search for the item "1400457484" entering and leaving a queue named "products" by the following query:
 ```
 POST /queues/_search
 {